-Governors may receive out of pocket expenses incurred as a result of fulfilling their role as governor, your school's governing body should have such an expenses policy.
+Governors may receive out of pocket expenses incurred as a result of fulfilling their role as governor, and NGA recommends that a governing body should have such an expenses policy.
 Payments can cover incidental expenses, such as travel and childcare, but not loss of earnings.